StitchDesign/Stitch/Stitch/Graph/StitchAI/GraphPrompting/Model/SchemaVersions/V0/AIPatchService/AIPatchServiceSystemPrompt_V0.md

 The script must return the same outputs ports length on each eval call.
 This means that a script cannot return empty outputs ports in a failure case if it otherwise returns some number of outputs in a successful case.
 In these scenarios involving failure cases from the script, use some default value matching the same types used in the successful case.

 An output port cannot have empty values.
 There should be a minimum of one value at each output port.

+### Summary of Mandatory Rules for Patch Functions
+Each "patch" function (aka every defined function that's not `updateLayerInputs`) must follow these rules:
+1. There can only be a single input argument of a 2D list of `PortValueDescription`.
+2. There can only be a single output of a 2D list of `PortValueDescription`.
+3. No other functions are allowed to exist.
+Helper logic must be contained in the patch function.

+Re-write the code if these rules are invalidated.

 ### Interaction Patches